 6.5.
 Custom Layers¶ Open the notebook in SageMaker Studio Lab

 One factor behind deep learning’s success is the availability of a wide range of layers that can be composed in creative ways to design architectures suitable for a wide variety of tasks.
 For instance, researchers have invented layers specifically for handling images, text, looping over sequential data, and performing dynamic programming.
-Sooner or later, you will encounter or invent a layer that does not exist yet in the deep learning framework.
+Sooner or later, you will need a layer that does not exist yet in the deep learning framework.
 In these cases, you must build a custom layer.
 In this section, we show you how.

 No GPU/TPU found, falling back to CPU.
 (Set TF_CPP_MIN_LOG_LEVEL=0 and rerun for more info.)